MTR

 About MTR

 MTR is the knowledge and skills of mountain travel and rescue.
+Taking MTR means that you will work to develop these skills to a high level.
+It requires significant study and practice.
 This includes:

 1. Navigation